 The German accounting oversight body APAS (Abschlussprüferaufsichtsstelle) investigated EY’s audit work on the 2016–2018 engagements.
 APAS concluded that EY’s audit opinions were, in its words, objectively inaccurate, and identified repeated failures in internal quality controls.

-The most damaging finding centred on external confirmations.
+The most damaging finding centred on external confs.
 Between 2016 and 2018, EY relied on screenshots and documents provided by Wirecard itself (and by a third-party trustee) to verify the existence of funds at OCBC Bank in Singapore.
-ISA 505.7 requires the auditor to maintain control over external confirmation requests, including determining the information to be confirmed and selecting the appropriate confirming party.
-Accepting client-provided screenshots of bank balances is not a confirmation.
+ISA 505.7 requires the auditor to maintain control over external conf requests, including determining the information to be confirmed and selecting the appropriate confirming party.
+Accepting client-provided screenshots of bank balances isn’t a conf.
 It’s accepting management’s assertion as evidence of management’s assertion.
+This is the kind of finding that ends careers.

 A German parliamentary review in 2021 found that EY had failed to spot signs of fraud risk, did not follow professional guidelines, relied on verbal assurances from executives on key questions, and did not request crucial account information from a Singapore bank where Wirecard claimed it held large amounts of corporate cash.
 The KPMG forensic report also revealed that an internal EY whistleblower raised fraud allegations against Wirecard in May 2016 and reported an attempted bribe of an auditor in India.
 EY investigated internally, but Wirecard’s own management oversaw (and shut down) that investigation rather than the supervisory board.

-ISA 240.24 requires the auditor to maintain professional scepticism throughout the engagement, recognising the possibility that a material misstatement due to fraud could exist notwithstanding the auditor’s past experience.
+ISA 240.24 requires the auditor to maintain professional scepticism throughout the engagement, recognising the possibility that a material misstatement due to fraud could exist regardless of the auditor’s past experience.
 EY’s decade-long tenure without rotation created familiarity risk.
+After a few PYs of clean opinions, teams slide into SALY with better narratives and the WPs stop challenging anything.
 The 2021 APAS ruling classified EY’s conduct as grossly negligent, though it stopped short of finding criminal intent.
 APAS fined EY €500,000 and imposed a two-year ban on accepting new public-interest entity audit clients in Germany.

 The presiding judge in the criminal trial of former Wirecard CEO Markus Braun publicly criticised EY’s approach, stating that the firm could have handled things differently and the fraud would have been uncovered earlier.
 EY’s insolvency administrator sued EY for €1.5 billion in damages.